50th Karlovy Vary International Film Festival

+Entrance to the 50th Karlovy Vary International Film Festival.

 The 50th Karlovy Vary International Film Festival took place from 3 to 11 July 2015.
 The Crystal Globe was won by Bob and the Trees, an American fictional vérité drama film directed by Diego Ongaro.
 The second prize, the Special Jury Prize was won by Those Who Fall Have Wings, an Austrian drama film directed by Peter Brunner.

 Juries

 The following people formed the juries of the festival: